-Adult Basic Education programs are designed to provide opportunities to adults who have not completed high school and who desire to increase their educational attainment for entry or advancement in the workforce or for additional educational opportunities.
-Often referred to as GED prep classes, basic skills are presented in a manner to enhance successful completion of the high school equivalency test.
+Formerly known as Adult Basic Education, Adult Education programs are designed to provide opportunities to adults who have not completed high school and who desire to increase their educational attainment for entry or advancement in the workforce or for additional educational opportunities.
+Often referred to as GED prep classes, education and employment skills are presented in a manner to enhance successful completion of the high school equivalency test.

 |First Spring Session|